Protecting sensitive actions with identity verification

 Prerequisites

-• Familiarity with Salsa authorization and token roles
+• Familiarity with Salsa authorization and token roles.

-• An existing identity verification system (2FA/MFA provider, biometrics, etc.)
+• An existing identity verification system (2FA/MFA provider, biometrics, etc.).

-• Ability to create user tokens via the Credentials API
+• Ability to create user tokens via the Credentials API.

-Step 1: Create a basic role token
+Step 1: Create the user token

-Step 2: Configure the element
+Step 2: Enable step-up on the element

-Enable the verification workflow when creating the Salsa element:
+Set allowRequestForPrivilegedAccess: true when creating the element:

 const element = salsa.elements.create("employer-bank-accounts", {